XXXX house | MOUNT FUJI ARCHITECTS STUDIO

-Came one day a client who offered us a business.
-He wished to have an atelier which can be used also as a gallery to present his work of ceramic art, which he made for pleasure.
+Our client wished to have an atelier that can also be used as a gallery to present his work of ceramic art, which he made for pleasure.

-With mere 1.5 million yen (=11,000 euro) which he saved to originally purchase a business-purpose Toyota Corolla sedan to spare as total budget, we started our project.
+With mere 1.5 million yen (=11,000 euro) which he saved to originally purchasing a business-purpose Toyota Corolla sedan to spare as total budget, we started our project.

 1.5 million yen.
-Ridiculously small sum of money for building any kind of architecture.
-Yet, it’s good sum if you’re going to pay away in everyday life.
-At least it affords you a “mobile room” with fancy air conditioner, car navigation system and power window.
-Question arisen.
+A ridiculously small sum of money for building any kind of architecture.
+Yet, it’s a good sum if you’re going to pay away in everyday life.
+At least it affords you a “mobile room” with a fancy air conditioner, car navigation system, and power window.
+Question arose.
 Are we sure we properly translate the money into the quality of architecture?
-Can ever be born objects that embody beauty and rationality in such architectural world, which is highly specialized and socially defined?
+Can ever be born objects that embody beauty and rationality in such an architectural world, which is highly specialized and socially defined?
 These kinds of skepticism were something that bothered us over years.
 That’s why we felt great appeal for the small budget he offered.

-Motto of this project was like this: “Make great use of 1.5 million yen, and architecture get ahead of automobile”.
+The motto of this project was like this: “Make great use of 1.5 million yen, and architecture gets ahead of automobile”.

 There’s no room for contractors when we think of our poor budget.
-Only option left was to design an architecture that can be built by ourselves, except a few process which needs specialist’s hands.
-Fortunately our client offers a help.
-He and his family once worked as designer for boats and ships and have good sense in creating things.
+The only option left was to design an architecture that can be built by ourselves, except a few process which needs specialist’s hands.
+Fortunately, our client offers help.
+He and his family once worked as designers for boats and ships and have a good sense of creating things.